imkisi/Kotlin-study-archive/README.md

 ## Overview

-This Android app serves as a practical learning experience designed to complement your studies in the IDCamp program (https://idcamp.ioh.co.id).
+This Android app serves as a practical learning experience designed to complement studies in the IDCamp program (https://idcamp.ioh.co.id).
 It delves into fundamental Android development concepts, particularly focusing on various intent types in Kotlin using Jetpack Compose.

 ## Features